gardener/gardener-extension-shoot-falco-service/docs/falco-profile.md

       version: 2.31.1
 ```

 Any of the non-expired Falco versions can be configured in the shoot manifest.
 If no version is specified in the shoot manifest the latest Falco version
 tagged as "supported" will be used.

-The falcoctl and falcosidekick sections are used internally by the
+The `falcoctl` and `falcosidekick` sections are used internally by the extension
-extension to select a suitable version.
+to select compatible versions.